Table of Contents

 If your business would benefit from being on an NHS framework and you’re wondering how to track them, Hudson Discover can help you.
 We bring you Healthcare Tenders: our brand-new portal.
 Healthcare Tenders is your one-stop shop for the collation of all NHS frameworks.

 We don’t use CPV codes: our Opportunity Trackers physically scour portals every day.
 If they find a new NHS framework, they upload it to Healthcare Tenders.
 With your subscription, you could view all opportunities from all portals in one place.

-What’s more, we will assign you a dedicated Account Manager to manage your subscription.
-They will be available to answer your tendering or portal related queries.
 You will also receive a daily email bulletin straight to your inbox, containing all NHS frameworks found that day.